Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submission file is in OpenOffice, Microsoft Word, PDF, RTF or WordPerfect document file format.
+• The submission document is the format of OpenOffice, Microsoft Word, RTF or WordPerfect.

 • Where available, provide a website link to all references for PubMed, Full Text, DOI.

-• The text of the manuscript is single-spaced; uses Times New Roman font; a 12-point, employs regular style, rather than underlining (except with URL addresses); and all illustrations, figures, and tables should be placed at the end.
+• The manuscript text is formatted with single spacing and Times New Roman font at 12-point size in regular style, except for URL addresses, which are underlined.
+All illustrations, figures, and tables should be placed at the end.

 • All Authors must sign the authorship letter in sequence, and corresponding author should mention the contribution of each author to the work.